I have been thinking about this post since 2008 when a thread of comments on a book review I did sparked the desire for me to learn more about it.

 If circumcision is as necessary as many people will have you believe, you have some time.
 Take a few hours to read through the sources listed at the end of this article.
 Maybe it’ll take you a day or two to finish reading this post.

-But believe me, a few hours or a couple days is nothing compared to a lifetime.
+But believe me, a few hours or a couple of days is nothing compared to a lifetime.

 We couldn’t be happier about Oliver.
 Like Claire, he has brought so much happiness and joy that I can’t even describe it.

 About a month or two before his birth we started fielding the question:

 Are you going to circumcise him?